Understanding Prediction Discrepancies in Machine Learning Classifiers: Explanations Generated by DIG: application to German Credit

-In this section, we present a use-case on the Boston dataset, illustrating the usage of DIG in practice.
-We consider a context where one trains a ML pipeline in order to predict whether the price of an apartment on the market is well-estimated in order to purchase it.
-Using the methodology proposed in this paper allows to detect discrepancies over a prediction in order to (1) avoid taking actions with negative consequences based on this prediction (2) understand the sources of discrepancies and improve the modelling.
-We use a pool generated with Autogluon, in the same setting than the experiments in Section~\ref{sec:evaluation}.
-A graph~$G$ is refined following the methodology exposed in the previous sections.
-More details about the experimental protocol can be found in Appendix.
+In this section, we present a use-case on the German Credit dataset, illustrating the outputs of DIG and their usage in practice.
+To showcase how the insights provided by the proposed method can be leveraged, we consider a scenario where a Data Scientist working in a bank would train a ML pipeline in order to estimate the default risk of customers.
+For this purpose, we leverage the German credit dataset.
+In the following subsections, we use the methodology proposed in this paper to detect discrepancies over predictions in order to: (1) avoid taking actions with negative consequences based on this prediction (Sec.~\ref{sec:usecase-local}) (2) understand the sources of discrepancies and improve the modelling (Sec.~\ref{sec:usecase-global}.
+In the following subsections, we use the methodology proposed in this paper to detect discrepancies over predictions and mitigate issues in two manners.
+First, we generate \emph{local} discrepancy explanations by extracting the most relevant discrepancy interval for a given prediction, allowing us to avoid taking actions with negative consequences based on this prediction (Sec.~\ref{sec:usecase-local}).
+Second, we generate \emph{global} insights on discrepancy regions by aggregating local discrepancy explanations, allowing us to understand the sources of discrepancies and improve the modelling (Sec.~\ref{sec:usecase-global})).

-\paragraph{Explanations for a single prediction.} In the first experiment, we investigate an instance~$x$, flagged with prediction discrepancy by a k-NN trained on the refined graph~$G$.
-Figure~\ref{fig:discrepancy_interval} illustrates the output of the Explanation Inference step of the proposed algorithm.
-The left figure shows the range of the closest discrepancy interval discovered for~$x$.
-It shows that the local discrepancy region captured by the closest graph is the largest along the variable 'average number of rooms (RM)'.
-To have a more comprehensive picture of the discrepancies impacting~$x$, we retrieve its $10$ closest intervals of discrepancy and display their aggregated ranges on the right figure.
-These give additional information about other features (e.g. 'accessibility to radial highways (RAD)').
-Besides understanding that the prediction of one model should not be trusted for this decision because it suffers discrepancies, the model user is able to understand over the influence of which features the classifiers disagree locally.